mbuckler/ReversiblePipeline/camera_models/README.txt

 #####################################################################

 This directory contains model parameters for various camera pipelines.
-Models were created by Haiting Lin, Michael Brown, and others.
-Their methodology can be found in the PAMI paper entitled "A New In-Camera Imaging Model for Color Computer Vision and its Application".
+Models were created with the methodology shown in "A New In-Camera Imaging Model for Color Computer Vision and its Application".
+More models can be found at the links below.

 #####################################################################